-In the United States, the gender pay gap between men and women currently stands at 18 percent-meaning women earn about 82 cents for every dollar.
-But the pay gap also varies by race and ethnicity.
+According to the Pew Research Center, the gender pay gap in the United States "hasn't changed much in two decades" and currently stands at 18 percent-meaning women earn about 82 cents for every dollar.
+But, the pay gap also varies by race and ethnicity.